Isabelle Hayeur

-Isabelle Hayeur (born 1969) is a Canadian visual artist known for her photographs and experimental film.
-Hayeur's works are inspired by a critical analysis of ecology and urbanity.
-Since the late 1990s, Hayeur has created public art commissions, photography books, video installations, and has participated in many solo and group exhibitions.
-Her artworks can be found in both national and international collections, including those of the National Gallery of Canada, the Vancouver Art Gallery, the Art Gallery of Ontario, the Art Gallery of Alberta (Edmonton), the Musée d’art contemporain de Montréal, the New Orleans Museum of Art and the Museum of Contemporary Photography in Chicago, and the Fonds national d’art contemporain in Paris.
+Isabelle Hayeur (born 1969) is a Canadian visual artist known for her photographs and experimental videos.
+She has also created site-specific installations, public art commissions and photography books.
+Her work critically examines environmental issues, urban development, suburban sprawl, and social conditions, often blending documentary and manipulated imagery to evoke alienation, loss, and resistance.

 Early life and education

 Isabelle Hayeur was born in Montreal, Canada, in 1969.
 Hayeur obtained a Bachelor of Fine Arts degree in 1997 and a Master of Fine Arts degree in 2002, both from the Université du Québec à Montréal.
 She has lived and worked in Montreal for most of her life.
 Hayeur was raised in the suburb of Bois-des-Filion in Montreal, where she lived into her early 20s.
 During these years, Hayeur experienced feelings of alienation and dislocation that she believes to accompany suburban living.
 Hayeur's suburban upbringing is highly influential to her works, where she frequently confronts the issue of land exploitation in urban planning.
 Hayeur currently resides in the Rawdon Municipality, located on the Ouareau River in southwestern Quebec, Canada.